-During the meeting
+During the meeting.

 - Relax and enjoy the meeting. - There will be the same salutes as you have practiced in your own Lodge.
 The Opening and Closing Odes are usually the same and invariably there will be an Alms collection. - Propositions and voting as this is not your Lodge you do not participate in any votes. - Greetings close to the end of the meeting, most Wiltshire Lodges take greetings from Visiting Brethren.
 If you are accompanied by another member of your Lodge (highly recommended), he will give greetings on behalf of your Lodge.
-When the time comes you will rise with him, salute as an Entered Apprentice, hold the salute until he has spoken, then discharge the salute and sit.
+When the time comes you will stand with him, salute as an Entered Apprentice, hold the salute until he has spoken, then discharge the salute and sit down. - If you are asked to give greetings, simply stand, salute, and say Worshipful Master I bring you warm and fraternal greeting from the Master and Brethren of the name and number of your Lodge.
+Drop the salute and sit down.

-After the meeting
+After the meeting.